UmaTL/hachimi-tl-en/README.md

 # Install / Use
-1. Download and install [Hachimi-Edge] for PC or [UmaPatcher-Edge] for android. (iOS is unsupported)
+1. Install [Hachimi Edge](https://hachimi.noccu.art/) (PC & Android) and follow the guide.
     - UmaTL is the default translation source in the "Edge" versions.
-1. If on android, check extra details in [this guide](https://docs.google.com/document/d/1wNz42SDWNf68yIOlHlHvhGQVlfnpcqNq4-kYLZJz15M/edit?tab=t.0#heading=h.sw1ienv6ufur).
-1. Run the game and pick your preferred source in Hachimi's `first time setup`.
-    - If it does not appear, open the Hachimi menu and re-run it from there.
-    - ⚠️ Do this even if you used Hachimi before and the game looks translated to make sure you're using the UmaTL source.
+1. If you used Hachimi before, run the First Time Setup again even if the game looks translated to make sure you're using the UmaTL source.

 **Optional**: It is highly recommended to adjust `Story choice auto select delay` (1.2) and `Story text speed multiplier` (3.0) in Hachimi's menu -> config -> gameplay to something you like.
 The numbers in brackets are good values.

 # Versions
 In addition to the normal translations, 2 alternate versions are provided:

 1. UmaTL + Skill data.
-Replaces skill descriptions with converted raw data, otherwise the same.
+The same as normal, but skill descriptions are replaced with a readable version of the skill's raw data.
 1. Skill data only.
-Does the same, but includes no translations.
-For users preferring Japanese.
+Only the raw data part, includes no translations.

 > [!WARNING]
 > These versions might lag slightly behind the normal version.